 3DEM map + atomic coordinate model deposition guide

-This is an overview of the steps required to make a joint map + fitted coordinate model deposition to the EM DataBank (EMDB) and Protein Data Bank (PDB).
-Please contact email@example.com with any questions.
+What follows below is an overview of the steps required to make a joint map + fitted coordinate model deposition to the EM DataBank (EMDB) and Protein Data Bank (PDB) using legacy systems (EMDep, EM-ADIT, AUTODEP).
+For these services please contact email@example.com with any questions.

 - Start an EMDEP session

 - What happens after EMDB map + PDB model submission